knbz/security-advisor/custom.md

 Before you can add the integration, you must first have an account with the partner that you want to integrate.

 {{site.data.keyword.security-advisor_short}} does not persist any credentials that are related to the partner service.
-Enterprise users must authenticate by using SAML to both {{site.data.keyword.Bluemix_notm}} and to the business partner.
+Enterprise users must authenticate by using SAML to both {{site.data.keyword.cloud_notm}} and to the business partner.
 {: note}

 ### Configuring the connection